/

 Historic Registers

 DHR manages the Virginia Landmarks Register and National Register programs in Virginia.
-Both Registers are lists of historically and culturally significant properties in Virginia, including buildings, sites, districts, and objects, that have been recognized for their significance in Virginia’s history, architecture, archaeology, and culture.
+Both Registers are lists of historically and culturally significant properties in Virginia, including buildings, sites, structures, districts, and objects, that have been recognized for their significance in Virginia’s history, architecture, archaeology, and culture.
 Nominations for historic properties in Virginia have been digitized and are available through DHR’s VLR Online portal.
-Through VLR Online, members of the public can read nominations and learn about the rich history and heritage of their community and Virginia’s historic properties from the colonial era to the late 20th century.
+Through VLR Online, members of the public can read nominations and learn about the rich history and heritage of their community and Virginia’s historic places.

 The Virginia Landmarks Register (VLR):